apache/spark/docs/sql-programming-guide.md

       </tr>
     </table>

-    - Note that `convertMetastoreOrc` works like `convertMetastoreParquet`.
-While converting Hive tables into Spark data source tables, Spark ignores table properties.
-For table-level storage properties, you can use `CREATE TABLE ...
-USING HIVE` syntax.

   - Since Spark 2.3, the queries from raw JSON/CSV files are disallowed when the referenced columns only include the internal corrupt record column (named `_corrupt_record` by default).
 For example, `spark.read.schema(schema).json(file).filter($"_corrupt_record".isNotNull).count()` and `spark.read.schema(schema).json(file).select("_corrupt_record").show()`.
 Instead, you can cache or save the parsed results and then send the same query.
 For example, `val df = spark.read.schema(schema).json(file).cache()` and then `df.filter($"_corrupt_record".isNotNull).count()`.
   - The `percentile_approx` function previously accepted numeric type input and output double type results.
 Now it supports date type, timestamp type and numeric types as input types.
 The result type is also changed to be the same as the input type, which is more reasonable for percentiles.
   - Since Spark 2.3, the Join/Filter's deterministic predicates that are after the first non-deterministic predicates are also pushed down/through the child operators, if possible.
 In prior Spark versions, these filters are not eligible for predicate pushdown.